How to spot a Series A 47 days before the deck lands in your inbox.

 Standalone: €0 — published

-The full SSRN preprint, every signal definition, the regression code that produced the lead-time numbers.
+The full SSRN preprint, every signal definition, the regression code behind the methodology.
 Open by default — the vault is the unlock to the source data.

 8